How to Get Your Child to Listen Without Saying No - Baby Chick

 Do you ever feel like you are playing a never-ending loop of the word “no” in your household?
 Well, you aren’t alone.
 “No” is a word we use to stop our children from doing something.
 We use it for setting limits and safety.
 However, our kids can almost seem immune to the word after a while.
 We use it so often that it loses meaning.
 Some research points to two psychological concepts: semantic satiation and mental fatigue, which outline the idea that if we frequently use the word “no” (or any word really, like don’t, stop, etc.), it can desensitize our child to what it actually means.1

-It’s not that we shouldn’t say no. We need to set boundaries and limits and keep our children safe, but we obviously can’t agree with everything our child requests or approve/allow every behavior they exhibit.
+It’s not that we shouldn’t say no. We need to set boundaries and limits and keep our children safe, but we obviously can’t agree with everything our children request or approve/allow every behavior they exhibit.
 We need the word “no” for critical times, urgent times when we need our children to really hear the word and fully understand it means stop . . . instantly.
 So, what can we say instead of “no” to get our kids to listen?

 How to Stop Saying “NO!”